awslabs/amazon-kinesis-video-streams-producer-sdk-cpp/docs/buffering.md

 * If the stream is configured with persistence and the Persisted ACK is received.
 * When the frames naturally fall off the tail as the new frames are being added and the delta between the new frame and the oldest Tail frame is greater than the buffer_duration.
+* When there is not enough physical storage available in the Content Store to store the new frame.

 In the first case, the ACK timestamp is mapped in the Content View timeline to find the Key-frame that the ACK applies to.
 The tail is then moved past to the next Key-frame to trim the workset as those frames are no longer needed (the fragment had already been durably persisted).

-In the latter case, the frames that get dropped at the tail might or might not yet have been sent out.
+In the latter cases, the stream said to have "pressures" - latency and storage respectively.
+The frames that get dropped at the tail might or might not yet have been sent out.
 The Tail frame could be partially sent out.
 The default policy controls on how the frames are being dropped.
 If the Tail frame has been sent out, it will be dropped without calling the dropped frame callback (success case).
 In case it's been partially sent, it will be preserved and attempted to be sent to ensure syntactic correctness of the resulting MKV stream.
 The following frames will be dropped until the next Key-frame to free up buffer space.

 The default policy applied to PutFrame API call on storage pressure is to attempt to evict the tail frames to make space for the newly produced frame.